 stock - sufficient amount of stock each semester based on number of team members

 Incentive travel money given to team members that qualify for short go at the previous rodeo

 Complete at least 12 academic hours each semester

 Attend all college rodeos

 Rusty Jones of Monticello is the Collegiate Rodeo Coach for UAM.
-Mr. Jones joined the faculty in the UAM School of Agriculture in July, 2010.
+Mr. Jones joined the faculty in the College of Forestry, Agriculture and Natural Resources in July, 2010.
 Rusty is a Florida native with a number of years of rodeo experience.
 He attended Missouri Valley College and competed in the Ozark Region.
 He obtained his Master’s degree from Lindenwood University.
 The University of Arkansas at Monticello participates in the NIRA’s Ozark Region and under Coach Jones' leadership, will compete in ten rodeos during the school year.
 He and his wife, Lisa, have one daughter, Veda.